ivy-lang/ivy-bitcoin/docs/language/BitcoinScript.md

 You can think of the current state of the ledger as a set of lockboxes, each of which stores some value (i.e., 1000 BTC, 5 BTC, or .001 BTC) and is controlled by some [*address*](#bitcoin-addresses) (i.e., 1A1zP1eP5QGefi2DMPTfTL5SLmv7DivfNa).

-In Bitcoin, these lockboxes are usually referred to as "unspent transaction outputs."
-In Bitcoin Ivy, we call them *contracts*.
+In the Bitcoin context, these lockboxes are usually referred to as "unspent transaction outputs."
+In Ivy, we call them *contracts*.

 ## Bitcoin transactions